Putin raises tension on Ukraine, suspends START nuclear pact

 Chairman Mike McCaul and a handful of other GOP lawmakers said they had a productive meeting about what Zelenskyy needs for winning the war.
 He provided them with a list of weapons, including longer-range artillery and air-to-surface systems.

-The meeting comes as a growing number of hard-right Republicans are vowing to block future U.S. aid to Ukraine.
+The meeting comes as some hard-right Republicans are vowing to block future U.S. aid to Ukraine.
 “We have seen time and again the majority of Republicans and Democrats support our assistance to Ukraine,” McCaul said in a statement.
 “But the Biden administration needs to lay out their long-term strategy.”

-Putin began his speech Tuesday with strong words for countries that provided Kyiv with military support and warned them against supplying any longer-range weapons.

-“It’s they who have started the war.
-And we are using force to end it,” Putin said before an audience of lawmakers, state officials and soldiers.

 Putin denied any wrongdoing in Ukraine, even after Kremlin forces struck civilian targets, including hospitals, and are widely accused of war crimes.

-Ukraine’s military reported Tuesday that Russian forces shelled the southern cities of Kherson and Ochakiv while Putin spoke, killing six.
-Zelenskyy lamented that Russian forces were “again mercilessly killing the civilian population.”
+And he said Western sanctions hadn’t “achieved anything and will not achieve anything.”
+He blasted Russian tycoons who kept their assets in the West and saw them confiscated or frozen as part of the sanctions.

+“Believe me, ordinary people had no sympathy for those who lost their yachts, palaces and other assets abroad,” Putin said.

-While Russia’s Constitution mandates that the president deliver the state-of-the-nation speech annually, Putin never gave one in 2022, as his troops suffered repeated setbacks.
+While Russia’s Constitution mandates that the president deliver the state-of-the-nation speech annually, Putin never gave one in 2022.
 Last year, the Kremlin also canceled two other big annual events — Putin’s news conference and a highly scripted phone-in marathon taking questions from the public.

 Reflecting the Kremlin's clampdown on free speech and press, it barred in-person coverage of the address by media from “unfriendly” countries, including the U.S., the U.K. and those in the European Union.